-- DURABLE, WATER-RESISTANT MATERIAL - Heavy-duty polyester fabrics protect your car seat from airborne germs, water damage, dirt and grease and are specially-formulated to withstand scrapes and abrasion.
+- DURABLE, WATER-RESISTANT MATERIAL - Heavy-duty polyester fabrics protect your car seat from damage and are specially-formulated to withstand scrapes and abrasion.
 Smooth exterior styling ensures that...

 - ERGONOMIC BACKPACK STRAPS - Padded, harness-style backpack straps position the car seat higher on your back for maximum comfort and hands-free convenience